kubernetes/enhancements/keps/sig-auth/1688-dynamic-authentication-config/README.md

 authenticators have had a chance to run.
 This prevents issues such as a misbehaving authenticator attempting to authenticate a Kubernetes service account bearer token.
-It also prevents performance issues caused by invoking a token webhook for the built-in authentication methods.
+It also prevents performance issues caused by invoking a token webhook before the built-in authentication methods.

 The ordering of the `AuthenticationConfig` objects in relation to each other is (this is based on the performance of each type):